ARa2of/PV-BESS-Analysis-Tool/README.md

 Please check the PVBTGuide.pdf file for more details and guidance on how to use the code.

-This code has been developed by [Ahmed A.Raouf Mohamed](https://pure.qub.ac.uk/en/persons/ahmed-mohamed) - EPIC Research Cluster, School of Electronics, Electrical Engineering and Computer Science at Queen's University in Belfast, UK.
+This code has been developed by [Ahmed A.Raouf Mohamed](https://pure.qub.ac.uk/en/persons/ahmed-mohamed) - during time at EPIC Research Cluster, School of Electronics, Electrical Engineering and Computer Science at Queen's University in Belfast, UK.
 This work is part of [SPIRE 2 Project](https://www.ulster.ac.uk/spire2/the-project).

 For any inquiry: amohamed06@qub.ac.uk / AARaoufM@gmail.com
 [![twitter2](https://user-images.githubusercontent.com/69669859/97111234-a068cd00-16d5-11eb-9559-ff4b8946c0d8.png)](https://twitter.com/RA2OOOF)